 The UGC is proposing this solution to aid traffic flows to and from the area and to reduce potential severe delays and congestion which may affect attractiveness of the development sites.
-It builds on the option 1 Highways England has shown in their consultation process, and intends to develop.
+It builds on the proposed option 1 Highways England have shown in their consultation process.